AchD/Frog/Readme.md

 # Frog

-Frog wurde in erster Linie dazu geschrieben, um meine Arduino's unkompliziert mittels MQTT an die Hausautomation anzubinden.
-Die digitalen oder analogen Werte, die mittels MQTT übertragen werden, kann man einfach mit den Variablen des Arduinos verknüpfen.
-Diese werden dann automatisch im Hintergrund von der Hausautomation beschrieben bzw. bei Wertänderung an die Hausautomation gesendet.
-Die Variablen können im Arduino Programm wie gewohnt benutzt werden.
+At first, Frog was written to easy bind my Arduino's per MQTT to my Smarthome software.
+The digital or analog values transmitted via MQTT can be easily linked to the variables of the Arduino.
+These are automatically described in the background by the home automation system or will be sent when the value changes.
+The variables can be used as usual in the Arduino program.

-Da es auch schon mal vorkommen kann, dass eine Verbindung unterbrochen wird, überwacht Frog dies und meldet sich erneut am MQTT Broker an, sobald die Verbindung wieder aufgebaut ist.
-(Subscribes werden automatisch aufgefrischt.)
+If sometimes a connection is interrupted, Frog monitors this and binds to the MQTT broker again as the connection is reestablished.
+(Subscribes are automatically refreshed.)

-Die Anzahl möglicher Variablenanbindungen und länge der Topics variiert, je nach verwendetem Prozessor.
+The number of connections and length of topics varies, depending on the used processor.

-## Benutzung von Frog ##
+## Use of Frog ##

-Frog benötigt eine Client Verbindung via Ethernet oder WiFi.
+Frog uses a Client connection via Ethernet or WiFi.

-## Einrichten der MQTT- Verbindung: ##
+## Setup the MQTT- connection: ##

     Frog (client, Broker, Port, clientID, user*, password*)

-Mit dem Aufruf des Konstruktor "Frog" werden die Verbindungsparameter übergeben.
-Diese Parameter sind imn MQTT Broker (MQTT Server) festgelegt.
+Calling the constructor "Frog" transfers the connection parameters.
+These parameters are set in the MQTT Broker (MQTT Server).

-- client = Client der Ethernet- oder WiFi- Verbindung des Arduino.
+- client = Client of Ethernet- or WiFi- connection of the Arduino.
-- Broker = IP- Adresse (IPAddress) oder URL (const char) des MQTT Brokers.
+- Broker = IP- address (IPAddress) or URL (const char) of the MQTT Broker.
-- Port = Port des MQTT- Brokers, im Normalfall 1883.
+- Port = Port of the MQTT- Broker, normally 1883.
-- clientID = Eindeutiger Name des MQTT- Clients (const char).
+- clientID = Unique name of the MQTT- client (const char).
-- user = *Optional - Benutzername (const char) für die Authentifizierung am Broker.
+- user = *optional - Username (const char) for authentification at Broker.
-- passwort = *Optional - Passwort (const char) zur Authentifizierung.
+- passwort = *optional - Password (const char) for authentification.

-Falls der Broker keine Authentifizierung erwartet kannst du user und password weggelassen.
+If Broker don't needs an authentification, you can omit user and password.
-## Einrichten der Variablenanbindung: ##
+## Setup variables connection: ##

-Frog kann sowohl Variablen vom Typ *boolean* als auch *float* verwenden.
-Diese Variablen werden wie üblich im Arduino deklariert und verwendet.
-Eine Variable kann entweder vom Client an den Broker gesendet werden (Publish) oder vom Broker empfangen werden (Subscribe).
+Frog can use both *boolean* and *float* variables.
+These variables are declared and used in the Arduino as usual.
+A variable can either be sent by the client to the broker (Publish) or received by the broker (Subscribe).

     setPublish (topic, &value, QoS*, boolType*)
     setSubscribe (topic, &value, QoS*, boolType*)

-Dem entsprechend benutzt du *setPublish* für Variablen die du an den Broker senden möchtest und *setSubscribe* für Variablen die Ihren Wert von Broker erhalten.
+Accordingly, you use *setPublish* for variables you want to send to the broker and *setSubscribe* for variables you want to receive from the broker.

-- topic = MQTT- Variablenbezeichnung (const char) z.B. "home/floor/switch/lamp".
+- topic = MQTT- variable name (const char) for example "home/floor/switch/lamp".
-- &value = Adresse der verknüpften Arduino Variable.
-(Vorangehendes '&' nicht vergessen!)
+- &value = Address of the linked Arduino variable.
+(Don't forget previous '&'!)
-- QoS = *Optional - "Quality of Service"  0,1 oder 2 (Wird bei QoS=0 weggelassen)
+- QoS = *Optional - "Quality of Service"  0,1 or 2 (Is omitted at QoS=0)
-- BoolType = *Optional - Bei boolschen Variablen wird vom MQTT- Broker eine "1" oder "0" erwartet.
-Einige Hausautomationen verwenden auch "ON" und "OFF", dann schreibt man hier "ON/OFF" (const char).
+- BoolType = oOptional - For Boolean variables, the MQTT broker expects a "1" or "0".
+Some home automation systems also use "ON" and "OFF", then write "ON / OFF" (const char) here.

-## Hintergrundbearbeitung ##
+## Background processing ##

-Nachdem die Einrichtung vorgenommen wurde muss in jedem Durchlauf der Programmschleife "void loop()" der Frog - loop durchlaufen werden.
+After setup, the Frog - loop must be run in each program loop "void loop ()".

     loop()

-Der Klassenname wurde hier jetzt nicht aufgeführt.
-Wie üblich wird dieser beim Konstruktoraufruf festgelegt und vor jeden Aufrauf der Klassenfunktion angegeben.
-Das alles kann man in den Beispielprogrammen sehen.
+The class name has not been listed here.
+As usual, it is set at the constructor call and specified before each class function call.
+All this can be seen in the example programs.